FREE TRAINING!

 Extreme Hunger, Weight Gain, and How I'm Dealing With it All

-Extreme Hunger
+Extreme Hunger Stories ED Recovery

 Oh my gosh, I don’t even know where to start.
 I guess I can start off by saying these past few months have been HARD.

-It all started after school one day, when I came home with the loudest growling stomach and the biggest cravings.
-I knew I hadn’t brought enough food with me that day, so I figured I would just eat a bit extra to satisfy my hunger and compensate for some missed cals.
+It all started after school one day, when I came home with the loudest growling stomach and the most intense cravings.
+I knew I hadn’t brought enough food with me that day, so I figured I would just eat a bit extra to satisfy my hunger and compensate for some missed calories.
 I had eaten my usual snack: yogurt with fruit and a chocolate mug cake, but still, I was absolutely STARVING.
 I then made some peanut butter toast, but that still did not satisfy me.
 Before I knew it, I had eaten my snack, the toast, the entire jar of peanut butter, a bag of cookies, a chocolate bar, and loads more that I cannot recall.
 And that was just the start.

-Extreme Hunger
+Extreme Hunger in Eating Disorder Recovery

 This was when my extreme hunger kicked in.
 For weeks, my days consisted of eating, eating, and more eating, and still feeling constantly hungry.
 I could not stop thinking about food, and all my body wanted at every moment was, well, FOOD!